 Thermal Power Stations (TPS) Block Installed Capacity (MV) Status Generation License Up to

-TPS Guddu Block I 415.00 Non-Operational -
+TPS Guddu Block I 415.00 Non-Operational 2024

-Block II 600.00 Operational 2023
+Block II 600.00 Non-Operational -

 Block III 420.00 Non-Operational -

 Block IV 220.00 Non-Operational -

 Block V 776.70 Operational 2042

 TPS Sukkur - 50.00 Non-Operational -

 TPS Quetta - 50.94 Non-Operational 2029

-In August 2022 and September 2023, all units of Block I and Block II, respectively, became non-operational.
-Further, Block V is operational to the extent of 483.4 MW.
+Block V is operational to the extent of 483.4 MW.

 1.4 During the year ended 30 June 2021, the Government of Pakistan (GoP) has communicated to the Company that it has decided to close all in-efficient power plants operated by the corporate entities owned / control by GoP.
 Accordingly, as per initial plan communicated to the Company, Block I and Block II were expected to operate till August 2022 and September 2023, respectively.
 As of reporting date, the related carrying values of these power plants amount to Rs.
 Nil.
-The Company's Block V was also placed on the list of power projects to be actively marketed for privatization, by Privatization Commission of
+The Company's Block V was also placed on the list of power projects to be actively marketed for privatization, by Privatization Commission of Pakistan.

-Pakistan.
 The Board of Directors of the Company, in their meeting held on 14 October 2020, has decided to adopt and implement the instructions of GoP in true spirit.
 The Board of Directors of the Company has, however, not yet formulated any detail plan to implement these instructions.
-Currently, the Ministry of Energy has no plan of privatization of Guddu Power Plant (as per the latest news available), however, the same is subject to final approval of Federal Cabinet.
-Further, the Cabinet Committee on Energy (CCoE), subsequently ratified by the Cabinet, has directed the Company to file tariff petition with NEPRA to reduce the Company's Return on Equity (RoE) to 10%.
-Currently, RoE allowed by NEPRA for the Blocks I and II is 13.92%, whereas RoE for Block V is 15%.
-Accordingly, with effect from December 2020, the Company's ROE has been reduced to 10% for Blocks I, II and V.
+On 11 February 2025, the Privatization Commission requested the Ministry of Energy to provide timelines for resolving key issues related to the privatization of Guddu 747 MW.
+On 18 February 2025 the Ministry of Energy has requested Genco Holding Company Limited to look into the matter.
+As of the reporting date, the matter is still outstanding.

-As of reporting date, the Board of Directors of the Company has not formulated any plan to either dispose off Blocks I and / or II or abandon the related non-current assets.
-The Company continue to operate Blocks I and II, upon availability of gas under quota assigned by the GoP to the Company and upon placement of order by the Company's customer.
-Accordingly, the related non-current assets and results of operations have not been classified as non-current assets held for sale and discontinued operations, respectively, in accordance with requirements of IFRS 5 'Non- current assets held for sale and discontinued operations'.
+Furthermore, as of reporting date, the Board of Directors of the Company has not formulated any plan to either dispose off Blocks I and / or II or abandon the related non-current assets.
+Accordingly, the related non-current assets and results of operations have not been classified as non-current assets held for sale and discontinued operations, respectively, in accordance with requirements of IFRS 5 'Non-current assets held for sale and discontinued operations'.